Jareechang/simple-react-tasks/README.md

 # React Tasks

 A small exercise using React.js applying the Observer pattern to communicate between different components.
-Additionally, experimenting with mobile UX.
+Additionally, experimenting with some of the latest responsive mobile UX trends.

 ### Demo